jamonholmgren/espn_app/resources/blog_post.md

 *Note: this is a sequel to this post: [http://jamonholmgren.com/building-an-espn-app-using-rubymotion-promotion-and-tdd](http://jamonholmgren.com/building-an-espn-app-using-rubymotion-promotion-and-tdd)*

 In the original article, I showed you how to get started with TDD.
-In this second installment I'm going to flesh out the UI on our app and fix a few things.
+In this second installment I'm going to flesh out the UI on our app and fix a few things with the API feed.

 If you've followed along so far, just pick up where you left off.
 Otherwise, clone [the source](https://github.com/jamonholmgren/espn_app) and check out `article-1`.
 You'll need to provide your own [ESPN Now API token](http://developer.espn.com/) in `app/api/espn.rb`: